Discover more from Ayana’s Substack

 And he worked at an evangelical megachurch.

-I was worried about my queer and Muslim friends.
+I was worried about my LGBTQ+ and Muslim friends.
 I was scared for myself.
 And I was terrified for my husband, unsure whether he'd be at risk of deportation.
 I cried with coworkers when I went to work the day after the election.
 When I went to church, it was business as usual.
-Our church even invited Ben Carson to speak at a service before the election.
+Our church even invited Ben Carson to speak at a service.
 (I shared my concerns online and was subsequently rebuked by a pastor, but that's a story for another day.)

 It was the first time I faced the reality that the "worldly" people I'd been warned about were more inclusive than those I took communion with on Sundays.
-I'd always known it, but it wasn't until then that I reckoned with it.
-As a Black woman, I often felt safer with my friends who had no interest in God.
+I'd always known it deep down, but it wasn't until then that I reckoned with it.
+As a Black woman, I felt safer with my friends who had no interest in God.

 The next presidential election is quickly approaching, but I obviously won't approach it with the optimism of 2016.
 I kept my faith in Jesus despite losing my faith in the church.
 That's okay for me.